fffplok/frontend-nanodegree-mobile-portfolio/README.md

 #### original

 * note 200 images will be used... more than needed to fill the viewport
-* document.querySelector is invoked every iteration of the loop
+* querySelector is invoked every iteration of the loop
 * there is a fractional width specified for each image

 ```javascript